gozeloglu/iterator/README.md

 func main() {
 	it := iterator.New(1,2,3,4)
-	it.Next()   // Retrieve next element if exists it.HasNext()    // Check whether there is element in next it.Prev()   // Retrieve previous element if exists it.HasPrev()    // Check whether there is element in previous it.ToSlice()    // Retrieve all elements in slice it.First()  // Updates the cursor by moving first index it.Last()   // Updates the cursor by moving last index
+	it.Next()   // Check whether there is element in next it.Value()  // Retrieve next element if exists it.Prev()   // Check whether there is element in prev it.ToSlice()    // Retrieve all elements in slice it.First()  // Updates the cursor by moving first index it.Last()   // Updates the cursor by moving last index